737R15/instabot.pyV2/ISSUE_TEMPLATE.md

 Fill all requirements before sending issues.
 Or all issues will be closed without reading.

 - [ ] Did read [FAQ](https://github.com/ugurozturk/instabot.pyV2/wiki/FAQ)
-- [ ] Searched and checked orher issues about my problem
+- [ ] Searched and checked other issues about my problem
-- [ ] I have errors.log file and i did upload it
+- [ ] If have errors.log file and i did upload it

 Check One :
 - [ ] Bug